ferddecoded/mobile-rewards/README.md

 Consider what they might find most useful or interesting and explain your choice.

+`explantation:` For the click of the point balance, i decided to expose the available rewards that the user has.
+Personally, I think this would be the best set of information to expose to the user because I think the user's main interest in the points are the rewards that they can redeem it for.

 #### For your next task, I would like you to improve the Offers tab

 1. At the moment, the OfferItem component is hard coded within the render